Phishinf/qagent/README.md

-# Domain-Specific Q&A Agent
+# Domain-Specific Q&A Agent: The RAG killer

-**A simpler, more practical alternative to traditional RAG systems** - demonstrating how modern LLMs with large context windows can eliminate the complexity of Retrieval-Augmented Generation for many documentation Q&A use cases.
+**This project goal is to showcase a simpler, more practical alternative to traditional RAG systems** - demonstrating how modern LLMs with large context windows can eliminate the complexity of Retrieval-Augmented Generation for many documentation Q&A use cases.

 As we enter 2025, there's growing debate in the AI community about whether RAG is becoming obsolete.
 With models like Gemini Flash offering 1M+ token context windows and Meta's Llama 4 Scout supporting 10M tokens, many developers are questioning: **"Why build complex RAG pipelines when you can just search and load everything into context?"**